xdmushui/partner-center-sdk/develop/get-a-customer-subscription-s-usage-records.md

 ## C\#

-To get a usage summary for all of a customer's subscriptions:
+To get susbcription usage records for a customer of a specific Azure service or resource during the current billing period.:

 1. Use your **IAggregatePartner.Customers** collection to call the **ById()** method.
 2. Then call the **Subscriptions** property, as well as **UsageRecords** property.
 Finish by calling the Get() or GetAsync() methods.